-Pelvic floor and deep abdominal exercises will help you return to your pre-pregnancy shape and assist with healing around any stitches you may have.
+Pelvic floor and deep abdominal exercises can be helpful after birth and assist with healing around any stitches you may have.

-They can be safely started one to two days following the birth of your baby, provided there is no increase in your pain.
+They can be safely started when you feel ready following the birth of your baby, provided there is no increase in your pain.

 On this page: